 In order to contribute to the existing literature on empirical findings regarding alternative RAM, in Figures 1-4 we evaluate the 200 most highly cited journals, according to 2YIF, in both the sciences and social sciences for 2009.
 These figures relate the Eigenfactor score to Total Citations and the Article Influence score to 5YIF.
+The Eigenfactor score (or Journal Influence) is an aggregate figure, as is Total Citations, whereas both the Article Influence score and 5YIF are ratios.

-The Total Citations data for 2009 for the Sciences and Social Sciences were downloaded from ISI on 19 June 2010 and 20 June 2010, respectively.
+The Total Citations data for 2009 for the Sciences and Social Sciences, respectively, were downloaded from ISI on 19 June 2010 and 20 June 2010.

-A simple linear regression, with the Eigenfactor score as a function of Total Citations, is given in Figures 1 and 3 for the Sciences and Social Sciences, respectively.
-The estimated model shows that the Eigenfactor score increases, on average, by 0.000004 and 0.000003 for each unit increase in Total Citations for 2009 for the Sciences and Social Sciences, respectively.
-The goodness-of-fit measures, namely $R^2 = 0.931$ and $R^2 = 0.659$ for the Sciences and Social Sciences, respectively, show that the Eigenfactor score can be estimated accurately, especially for the Sciences, on the basis of a simple linear regression against Total Citations.
+A simple linear regression, with the Eigenfactor score (or Journal Influence) as a function of Total Citations, is given in Figures 1 and 3 for the Sciences and Social Sciences, respectively.
+The empirical analysis is seeking to explain Journal Influence as a function of Total Citations to examine if the volume of citations affects the influence of a journal.

+The estimated regression model shows that the Eigenfactor score (or Journal Influence) increases, on average, by 0.000004 and 0.000003 for each unit increase in Total Citations for 2009 for the Sciences and Social Sciences, respectively.
+The goodness-of-fit measures, namely $R^2 = 0.931$ and $R^2 = 0.659$ for the Sciences and Social Sciences, respectively, show that the Eigenfactor score can be estimated quite accurately, especially for the Sciences, on the basis of a simple linear regression against Total Citations.

-The approximate relationships between the Eigenfactor score and Total Citations for the Sciences and Social Sciences, respectively, can be expressed as:
+The approximate relationships between the Eigenfactor score (or Journal Influence) and Total Citations for the Sciences and Social Sciences, respectively, can be expressed as: